Nonnoetherian singularities and their noncommutative blowups: Abstract

 \section{Abstract}

-Given an affine algebraic variety $X$ and a finite collection of non-intersecting positive dimensional algebraic sets $Y_i \subset X$, we construct a nonnoetherian coordinate ring whose variety coincides with $X$ except that each $Y_i$ is identified as a distinct positive dimensional closed point.
+We establish a new fundamental class of varieties in nonnoetherian algebraic geometry related to the central geometry of dimer algebras.
+Specifically, given an affine algebraic variety $X$ and a finite collection of non-intersecting positive dimensional algebraic sets $Y_i \subset X$, we construct a nonnoetherian coordinate ring whose variety coincides with $X$ except that each $Y_i$ is identified as a distinct positive dimensional closed point.
+We then show that the noncommutative blowup of such a singularity is a noncommutative desingularization, in a suitable geometric sense.